 - Proactivity and Curiosity: there is always a better way of doing things.
 Show the interviewer that you go beyond the call of duty to make the startup a success.
 Consider examples where you did way more than what was asked of you, e.g. by improving an internal process, researching better alternatives or brainstorming a new strategy.

 For the interview, prepare some examples that show the founders or the recruiters that you have these valuable ‘soft’ skills.

+If this really, really is your dream job, then don’t take no for an answer.
 You’ve invested all this time in finding that dream job and preparing for it.
-By now, you’re catching yourself daydreaming about sitting on those soft, squeezable bean bags and sliding down the bright coloured slides to get to the glass covered brainstorm room, from where you can see your cheerful team mates having an intense ping pong show-down.
+By now, you’re catching yourself daydreaming about sitting on those soft, squeezable bean bags and sliding down the bright coloured slides to get to the glass covered brainstorm room, from where you can see your cheerful teammates having an intense ping pong showdown.

 If you’re serious about this job, and you can’t imagine another startup being such a good fit for you, then don’t give up here.
-It’s time to whip out those hustling skills and show the founders your passion really does make you the best candidate for their position.
+It’s time to whip out those hustling skills and show the Founders your passion really does make you the best candidate for their position.

 You need to become their biggest fan.
 Use their product regularly, interact with the startup on social media, be their voluntary brand advocate and try to get conversations going with other members of the startup’s team.
 If you end up being known internally as their stalker, you are doing everything right.